Q: How do you know if someone’s vegan?

 A: Don’t worry: they’ll tell you within the first two minutes of meeting you.

 People often ask me questions about veganism.
-(Did I mention that I’m vegan?)
-Here are answers to some of the common ones.
+Here’s how I answer some of the commoner ones.

 Why are you vegan?